ADMINISTRATIVE AND SUPPORT STAFF

 Amy is the lead guide in the Sage classroom.
 She graduated Summa Cum Laude with a BS in Social Science and received the AMI Primary teacher training in 1998 at the Montessori Education Center of Arizona.
 Amy began her exploration with children in the Montessori context in 1994 as an assistant and enjoys learning new things from them every day.
 She enjoys gardening, sewing, baking, backpacking, hiking, camping, reading, knitting, travel and finding humor in every day events.

-Emmy is the assistant in the Lavender classroom.
-She has varied and extensive experience caring for children, including day care, day camp and nanny work.
+Emmy is the lead guide in the Lavender classroom.
+She has varied and extensive experience caring for children, including 3 years as the assistant in the Lavender classroom, day care, day camp and nanny work.
 She received a BA in Psychology from University of Hartford and recently traveled from the east coast to Portland, where she received her AMI diploma from Montessori Institute Northwest in Primary Education.
 Emmy is committed to the essence of the Montessori method and believes in the marvel of the true nature of the child.
 She spends her free time cooking, walking, knitting and sewing, and has a newly sparked interest in maintaining an edible garden in her backyard.

 Welyin is originally from Wisconsin though he received his AMI Primary training here in Portland and is currently working towards his Master’s of Education at Loyola College in Maryland.
 He received his Bachelor’s degree at the University of Wisconsin, Eau Claire in American Indian Studies and Japanese language.
 He worked at Puddletown for a year and a half as an assistant and is returning in fall of 2011 to be the guide for the new Cedar classroom.
 He is the proud father of a Ronan who will be starting at Puddletown in 2012.
 Weylin has many hobbies and interests including the martial art Aikido, hunting, fishing, gardening, backpacking and reading.
 Weylin is enthusiastic about his work and enjoys being a helpful part of the families and children’s lives.